SolraBizna/ars-emu/HARDWARE.md

 **Make sure SimpleConfig's bank is mapped**, then use the standard handshake to determine if the Emulator Configuration port is present.
 If it is, you could (for example) present a menu option within your game's menu system to enter the configuration screen, confident that jumping into SimpleConfig will work as desired.
 (However, this does not necessarily mean that custom code accessing the Emulator Configuration port will work.)

-Don't forget to set bit 7 of byte `$5` of the header!
+Don't forget to add the appropriate `expansion` tag to your manifest!

 Then, use code like the following (assuming the standard ET license block is present and active):